-We have audited the financial statements of Booker Group plc for the period ended 25 March 2016 set out on pages 66 to 104.
+We have audited the financial statements of Booker Group plc for the period ended 24 March 2017 set out on pages 58 to 92.
 In our opinion:

-- the financial statements give a true and fair view of the state of the Group's and of the parent company's affairs as at 25 March 2016 and of the Group's and the parent company's profit for the year then ended; - the Group financial statements have been properly prepared in accordance with International Financial Reporting Standards as adopted by the European Union; - the parent company financial statements have been properly prepared in accordance with UK Accounting Standards, including FRS101 'Reduced Disclosure Framework'; and - the financial statements have been prepared in accordance with the requirements of the Companies Act 2006; and, as regards the Group financial statements, Article 4 of the IAS Regulation.
+- the financial statements give a true and fair view of the state of the group's and of the parent company's affairs as at 24 March 2017 and of the group's profit for the period then ended; - the group financial statements have been properly prepared in accordance with International Financial Reporting Standards as adopted by the European Union; - the parent company financial statements have been properly prepared in accordance with UK Accounting Standards, including FRS 101 Reduced Disclosure Framework; and - the financial statements have been prepared in accordance with the requirements of the Companies Act 2006; and, as regards the group financial statements, Article 4 of the IAS Regulation.